mcteamster/white/README.md

 ![Gameplay](./docs/img/gameplay.png)

 ## About
 This is [1000 Blank White Cards](https://en.wikipedia.org/wiki/1000_Blank_White_Cards) online.
-A social party game sandbox where you make the rules.
+A social party game where you make the rules.
 Best played with friends around a table or on video call.

 Connect to the same Multiplayer Room to draw cards together using a common DECK.
 Put your cards on the PILE for everyone to see in real-time!